Q: What is an auto title loan?

 Consider getting financial counseling from a nonprofit debt counseling service such as Apprisen (www.apprisen.com

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Akron attorney Terry Zimmerman of Kaffen & Zimmerman, and Ram Mayeker of Apprisen, a nonprofit consumer credit counseling agency, with assistance from David Rothstein of NHS, Greater Cleveland.
+It was originally prepared by Akron attorney Terry Zimmerman and Ram Mayekar of Apprisen, a nonprofit consumer credit counseling agency, with assistance from David Rothstein of NHS, Greater Cleveland.
+It was updated by Terry Zimmerman and Ram Mayekar.